sheltermanager/asm3/src/static/pages/manual/_sources/options.txt

   all accounts related menu entries/buttons so that users do not see it, and you will not be using ASM to manage your accounts.

-* Creating donations and donation types creates matching accounts and
+* Creating payments and payments types creates matching accounts and
-  transactions: When you create a new donation type, or log a new donation against an owner/animal, ASM will automatically create a matching account in the accounts system if one does not exist, and a matching transaction.
+  transactions: When you create a new payment type, or log a new payment against an owner/animal, ASM will automatically create a matching account in the accounts system if one does not exist, and a matching transaction.